 Best Resorts for Babies & Toddlers: Fern Resort

 You may be wondering why a small, family-run resort in Orillia, Ontario is here with the bigwigs in the Caribbean and Mexico.
-The simple answer is, Fern Resort is a wonderful place for a family vacation, with thoughtful touches that all hotels hoping to cater to families with young children should take note of.
+The simple answer is, Fern Resort is a wonderful place for a family vacation.
+They offer thoughtful touches that all hotels hoping to cater to families with young children should take note of.

-The rooms with reserved cribs are placed on a special list to be made up first, ensuring housekeeping is done by naptime.
-There are step stools in every public restroom as well as in the bathrooms in the guest rooms.
-During the summer and all school and holiday breaks, they offer kids’ activities and child care for infants as young as a few months old.
+The rooms with reserved cribs are placed on a special list to be made up first.
+This ensures housekeeping is done by naptime.
+There are step stools in every public restroom as well as in the guest rooms.
+And during the summer and school and holiday breaks, they offer kids’ activities and child care.
 The kids’ buffet in the dining room opens early.
-To relax at dinner, feed the kids first then trot them off to the Playvillage or Nursery where a jumpy castle or age-appropriate movies beckon.
-Then you’re left with the ability to linger over dessert!
+To relax at dinner, feed the kids first then trot them off to the Playvillage or Nursery.
+A supervised jumpy castle or age-appropriate movie keeps them busy and happy.
+Which means you can linger over dessert!

 Best Resorts for Babies & Toddlers: Azul by Karisma

-Karisma Hotels and Resorts is another company that manages a number of hotel brands.
-Most of them are family-friendly, but their Azul line, in particular Azul Beach just outside of Cancun in Mexico, are amazingly baby- and toddler-friendly.
+Karisma Hotels and Resorts is another company that manages many hotel brands.
+Most of them are family-friendly.
+But their Azul line, in particular Azul Beach just outside of Cancun in Mexico, are amazingly baby- and toddler-friendly.

 Azul Beach is an all-inclusive resort that feels more like a chic boutique hotel.
-I haven’t visited the other Azul properties but, although they’re bigger, I’m sure they’re just as incredible.
-For kids 4 and up, there are a number of fun activities and services.
+Although I haven’t visited the other Azul properties, I’m sure they’re just as incredible.
+Similarly, for kids 4 and up, there are a number of fun activities and services.

 Families traveling with babies and toddlers feel comfortable and welcomed.
 Azul Resorts supplies everything, including strollers, cribs, bottle sterilizers, bottle warmers, change tables, baby monitors, baby baths, baby sleepers, and high chairs.
 Gerber brand baby food is available in all of their restaurants and from room service.
 Natural baby food can be prepared if requested.